gideonite/IRC-server/README.md

 # irc-server

-A simple irc server written in Clojure
+A simple irc server written in Clojure.

 ## Usage

-TBA

-## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+`lein repl` will start up a server on port 6667.